SpreadSheets600/Python-Programs/Assignment/Assignment 1/README.md

 x >> 1 = 2
 ```

-## Exercise 4: Write a program for net amount payable on purchasing Electronic goods
+## Program 4: Write a program for net amount payable on purchasing Electronic goods

 - If Cost >= 50000: discount 15%
 - If Cost between 30000 to 50000: discount 10%